 Bank of America offers a student checking account to students who are enrolled in high school, college, vocational school or a university, and are younger than 24.
 Bank of America will waive the monthly $12 maintenance fee if the student meets these requirements.

-Keep in mind, if the student is under 18, a joint account with a parent or guardian may be required.
+Keep in mind that if the student is under 18, a joint account with a parent or guardian may be required.